Felipe-GR/Graduates_UPC/README.md

 ## Certificates

 ### TLS
-We used a cerificate that is signed from [Let's Encrypt](https://letsencrypt.org/) in order to encrypt all the traffic between the clients and the server.
+We used a cerificate that is signed from [openSSL](https://www.openssl.org/) in order to encrypt all the traffic between the clients and the server.

 ## Extra features